-Wearing a cloth or homemade mask during those infrequent times when you need to be out in public, like going to the grocery store, will help slow the spread of the virus.

-Social distancing and staying home as much as possible are still the best ways to flatten the curve and prevent our health care system from becoming overwhelmed.
 Mounting evidence shows that the virus can infect anyone, and that people can spread the virus before they even know they have it.
-Emergency physicians encourage everyone to stay home and save lives.
+Wearing a cloth or homemade mask during those infrequent times when you need to be out in public, like going to the grocery store, will help prevent sick individuals from infecting others and slow the spread of the virus.

+While it's important to always know when to go to the emergency room, social distancing and staying home as much as possible are still the best ways to flatten the curve and prevent our health care system from becoming overwhelmed.